 In addition to this policy, Uber mandates that all drivers have the state-required minimums for personal insurance coverage.
 Some drivers have claimed that their insurance companies canceled their coverage when they found they were working for rideshare companies.

-Progressive, GEICO, Allstate, USAA, and others have begun offering ridesharing-specific policies in various states.
+Progressive, GEICO, Allstate, USAA, and others have begun offering ridesharing-specific policies in various states including California.
 The company’s million-dollar coverage only kicks in if the driver’s insurance policy does not cover the costs of the accident or if the driver was actively carrying a fare at the time of the accident.

 How Insurance Companies Understand Ridesharing

-Both Uber and Lyft provide liability insurance for their drivers, and the companies have established nearly identical insurance policies, with coverage varying based on when the rideshare accident occurs:
+Both Uber and Lyft provide liability insurance for their drivers (similar nationwide and not just in the state of California), and the companies have established nearly identical insurance policies, with coverage varying based on when the rideshare accident occurs:

 - Period 0: Uber/Lyft does not give coverage if the driver is not logged into the Uber/Lyft app.